Jyothigeo/Jyothigeo/README.md

 - 👋 Hi, I’m Jyothi Prativadi
-- 👀 I’m interested in Data science and data analytics projects and would like to learn in depth details related to deployment of the cloud models.
+- 👀 I’m interested in Data science and analytics projects and would like to learn in depth details related to deployment of the cloud models.
 - 🌱 I’m currently also Upskilling in AWS
 - 💞️ I’m looking to collaborate on Data science related projects and deployment in cloud
 - 📫 Reach me out @ jojeet1512@gmail.com